 The urban heat island effect describes higher temperatures in dense urban areas in comparison to rural or suburban areas.
-Urban areas have higher amounts of impervious surfaces (think concrete and asphalt) which absorb and store more heat and retain less moisture, resulting in higher surface and air temperatures.
+Urban areas have higher amounts of impervious surfaces (such as concrete and asphalt) which absorb and store more heat and retain less moisture, resulting in higher surface and air temperatures.
+However, even within urban areas, microclimate varies as a function of both vegetation and features of the built environment.

 Interested in learning more about urban heat and ways to mitigate it?
 See our resources page for additional reading.